VCVRack/Fundamental/README.md

 ## License

-Source code licensed under [BSD-3-Clause](LICENSE.txt) by [Andrew Belt](https://andrewbelt.name/)

-VCV logo is © 2017.
-Derivative works may not use the VCV logo.
+All **source code** is copyright © 2019 Andrew Belt and licensed under the [BSD-3-Clause License](https://opensource.org/licenses/BSD-3-Clause).

+The **VCV logo and icon** are copyright © 2017 Andrew Belt and may not be used in derivative works.

-The panel graphics in the `res` directory are copyright © 2017-2019 [Grayscale](http://grayscale.info/) and licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+The **panel graphics** in the `res` directory are copyright © 2019 [Grayscale](http://grayscale.info/) and licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-You may not create derivative works of these graphics.